Your smile is everything. And receding gums can ruin it.

 Antimicrobial Mouthwash – A special mouth rinse that targets and kills bacteria

 Antiseptic Chips – Gelatin pieces filled with chlorhexidine, placed in areas of receding gums after a deep cleaning, or root planing

 Enzyme Suppressants – Doses of doxycycline that keep bacteria-causing enzymes from producing

 Cosmetic Dentistry and Receding Gums

-Before we dive into the medical dentistry practices that help receding gums, we’ll explore how cosmetic dentistry can fix receding gums.
+Before we dive into the dentistry practices that help receding gums, we’ll explore how cosmetic dentistry can fix receding gums.

 Gingival Veneers – otherwise known as gum veneers – are removable implants that cover the spaces revealed on your teeth by receding gums.

 If gingival veneers are the best cosmetic dentistry solution for your receding gums, the dentist will instruct you to clean it either once a day, or after you eat.